-Normanna is a non-profit, 100 bed residential care facility located in Burnaby BC.
+Normanna is a non-profit, 100 bed long term care facility located in Burnaby BC.
 The facility is owned and operated by the Norwegian Old People’s Home Association.

 The volunteer Board of Directors takes great pride in the quality of care and services provided at Normanna.
-Our priority is to ensure Normanna, while being a complex residential care facility with a dementia care unit, is a home for its residents.
+Our priority is to ensure Normanna, while being a complex long term care facility with a dementia care unit, is a home for its residents.

 Our Mission & Values

 Normanna provides quality residential health care services that reflect the values of trust, respect, caring and diversity.

 To be a leader in providing comprehensive care through innovation and outreach for clients in needs of care.
 To enhance our services in response to the changing needs of our community.